ummjevel/Generative-AI-for-beginners-dotnet/01-IntroToGenAI/readme.md

     <p><em>Learn the fundamentals of Generative AI and discover the .NET tooling ecosystem</em></p>
 </div>

-> 💡 **Quick Summary**: Refresh your generative AI knowledge, and understand how .NET can help you to develop and create new and better Generative AI applications.
+> 💡 **Quick Summary**: Refresh your generative AI knowledge, and understand how .NET can help you to develop and create new and better generative AI applications.

 ---

 **What you'll achieve:**

 - 🌟 Understand fundamental concepts of Generative AI and their applications
 - 🔍 Explore the .NET ecosystem for AI development including MEAI, Semantic Kernel, and Azure OpenAI
 - 🛠️ Set up and use essential AI development tools in Visual Studio and VS Code